robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ### Potential `react-native-core` extraction

-Mentioned as a possibility during Core Contributors Summit 2024, extracting `react-native-core`, and therefore extracting `ios` and `android` from React Native as separate packages would fit perfectly with the suggested approach.
+Mentioned as a possibility during Core Contributors Summit 2024, [extracting platforms from `react-native`](https://github.com/react-native-community/discussions-and-proposals/pull/49), and therefore creating a `react-native-core` layer from would fit perfectly with the suggested approach.

 `react-native-core` would then depend on `react-native-runtime` implementing generic UI code, exposing ShadowNode API allowing other platforms to depend on it.